cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

       receiver = data.receiver
     }
   } else {
-    // should never be reached as transfer version must be negotiated to be either
+    // should never be reached as transfer version must be negotiated
-    // ics20-1 or ics20-2 during channel handshake
+    // to be either ics20-1 or ics20-2 during channel handshake abortTransactionUnless(false)
-    abortTransactionUnless(false)
   }

-  assert(packet.sender !== "")
+  assert(sender !== "")
   assert(receiver !== "")

   // construct default acknowledgement of success